Jeopardy!: Hosts

 Art Fleming hosted all American versions that aired from 1964 to 1979.

 Alex Trebek hosted the show from 1984 until his death in 2020.

 Mike Richards was the host of the show for one week in 2021.

 Mayim Bialik rotated as host with Ken Jennings from 2021 to 2023.

 Ken Jennings rotated as host with Mayim Bialik from 2021 to 2023 and has been sole host since 2023.

 Art Fleming was the original host of the show throughout both NBC runs and its brief weekly syndicated run, between 1964 and 1979.
 Alex Trebek served as host of the daily syndicated version from its premiere in 1984 until his death in 2020, except when he switched places with Wheel of Fortune host Pat Sajak as an April Fool's joke on April 1, 1997.

 Trebek was still serving as host, having taped his last episode on October 29, 2020, for an intended Christmas Day broadcast, when contingency plans were made for him to miss the next taping, scheduled for November 9–10, 2020.
 In a New York magazine interview from 2022, then-consulting producer and former contestant Ken Jennings noted supervising producers Lisa Broffman and Rocky Schmidt had named him interim host for that taping and remembered his last conversation with Trebek days before rehearsal was to commence.
 In Sony Pictures Television's official Jeopardy! podcast in 2023, Broffman noted the rehearsal for Jennings was scheduled November 8, 2020, but canceled when Schmidt gave staff the news that Trebek had died that day.

 At the time of Trebek's death, producers publicly declined to discuss any plans to introduce his successor while stating that they had enough new episodes with Trebek as host to run through Christmas Day.
-On November 9, 2020, the first episode to air after Trebek's death, executive producer Mike Richards paid tribute to Trebek, after a few seconds of silence where the lights on the Jeopardy! set (which had been set up for Jennings to host before Trebek's death) slowly dimmed.
+On November 9, 2020, the first episode to air after Trebek's death, executive producer Mike Richards introduced the episode with a tribute to Trebek.
 That episode, as well as subsequent episodes that aired after Trebek's death, included a dedication screen at the end of the credits through the remainder of the season.
 To compensate for concerns over pre-emptions caused by holiday week specials and sports, SPT postponed the air dates of Trebek's final week; the episodes scheduled for the week of December 21–25 were moved to January 4–8, 2021.
 Before Trebek's final episodes, reruns of episodes in which he recorded clues on location were shown from December 21, 2020, to January 1, 2021.